mw439/A02/README.md

 2. When making "Commit Changes...", please notice some of the tools that are available to you:
 - The Preview shows what the file would look like after the changes.
 After reviewing the preview you are able to decide whether you want to keep the commit.
 - Review the changes you made to the file.
 If you select Show Diff, you will see the new content in green.
-3. When your final satisfied with the changes that are going to be made.
-You are ready to click "Commit Changes...'
+3. When your finally satisfied with the changes that are going to be made.
+Then you are ready to click "Commit Changes...'
+4. If you want to make more changes

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------